 Upon entrance to "Home," a man and a woman in white flowing robes let you pick the color of the blazing light you want to subsume you in the chamber, and the line to get a chamber isn't very long at all!
 And you get a full 20 minute film to bask in, kind of like one of those surround screen exhibits at Epcott Center.
 I want to encourage the building of just such a room in every hospital, as a place not just for dying, but for tripping, instead of the usual clinical hospital setting where most legally approved medical experiment therapeutic tripping is done.

 Most of all, I wish my 100 year-old granny could have access to an assisted suicide set-up like that one; they won't let her just die in her nursing home and she's fairly healthy for a 97 year-old.
 She can barely hear or see anymore, and can't walk because of a bad hip, and can't really think straight for long periods but she could be good for another 5 or 10 years.
 I know she'd at least like to have the option.
-Her own mom died at 107--and the last 17 years (!) kind of sucked).
-Her words.
+Her own mom died at 107--and the last 17 years (!) were, as she put it even then, shamefully superfluous.

 And the scene where Heston says good-bye to Robinson in the chamber is so beautiful and touching it contrasts the general misery of the rest of the movie to such an extent we can hardly bear to return.
 And there's a reason it's some of the best acting Heston has ever done: